rolzav/wpland/README.md

 Hello, Copilot!

-SETUP:
+# SETUP:
--WordPress installed
+- WordPress installed
--Parent theme Bootscore
+- Parent theme Bootscore
--Child theme of Bootscore
+- Child theme of Bootscore
--front-page.php created.
+- front-page.php created.
+- modulebx-ajax.js

 So far this is setup.

-WHAT IS NEEDED?
+# WHAT IS NEEDED?

 I am trying to achieve to have Modulebox cpt (already added in functions.php please check) Then need to add gallery (WP pre-built-in functionality, that handles well and saves correctly)